Building Electrification FAQ

 The refrigerant is then pressurized by the compressor pump, which raises its temperature higher than the indoor temperature.

-The hot gas flows through coils of pipes in the condenser giving off this heat to the room and turning back into a liquid.
+The hot gas flows through coils of pipes in the condenser giving off this heat to the room and turning back into a liquid, like the moisture condensing on cold window glass from the warm moist air from your shower.

 The liquid finally flows back through an expansion valve that reduces its pressure, hence cooling it down so it can repeat the cycle.

 This is the same cycle used in a refrigerator or air conditioner.
-In a fridge or freezer, the evaporation happens inside the refrigerator cabinet to cool it and the condenser coils are under or behind the fridge, expelling the heat into the room.
-In an air conditioner, the cycle is reversed so that the evaporation happens indoors pulling heat energy from the indoor air and condensing happens outside expelling the heat to the outdoor air.
+In a fridge or freezer, the evaporation happens in pipes inside the refrigerator cabinet, pulling the heat energy out of the fridge air to to cool it.
+The condenser coils under or behind the fridge expel the heat into the room.
+In an air conditioner, the cycle is reversed so that the evaporation happens in indoor pipes, pulling heat energy from the indoor air.
+The condensing happens outside, expelling the heat to the outdoor air.

-A heat pump can cool as well as heat, using a reversing valve to change the direction of the refrigerant and reverse the heat pump function.
+A heat pump can both heat and cool, using a reversing valve to change the direction of the refrigerant and reverse the heat pump function.

 This cycle is described above as it works for an "air-to-air" heat pump heating (or cooling) the air in a house transferring heat energy to or from from the outside air.
 A heat pump uses the same principles, however, for transferring heat energy to or from water - as in a heat pump water heater or radiant floor heater - or in a ground source heat pump transferring heat energy to or from the earth.